Estimated reading time: 1 minute

 Superstitions are irrational beliefs about actions, objects, or events that will bring luck or misfortune.
 Common superstitions and magical thinking beliefs include believing in luck, good omens, and the power of certain rituals or objects.

 It can also include compulsive behaviors, avoidance of objects or situations, and intense fear of the unknown.
 Irrational behavior related to superstitions and magical thinking is quite common.
-These behaviors can range from excessive risk-taking to obsessive behaviors such as cleaning.
+These behaviors can range from excessive risk-taking to obsessive behaviors like cleaning.

 Confirmation bias pushes people to search for evidence that confirms their own views.
 They drive emotions of pain or pleasure, which can lead to many other tendencies.